Geoffrey Handley: Contribution to the Industry

 Having actively served the mobile industry globally since 2000, appearing, keynoting and participating in events including Ad:Tech, Mobile Marketing Association Forums, OMMA, iMedia, Informa, CTIA, Consumer Electronics Show, Mobile Entertainment Forum, Geoffrey has made great contributions.
 He has conducted high intensity executive workshops with corporate clients across the US and South East Asia, including P&G, GOME, Haier, Samsung, Unilever, Coca-Cola, Johnson & Johnson, Nokia, Toyota and Motorola.
 He has been invited to serve on global jury and judging panels including the Webbys, the Mobile Marketing Association, Effie's and the Inaugural Mobile Jury at the 2012 Cannes Lions.

 In addition to being a sought after speaker, panellist, and futurist, Geoffrey has received the recognition from his peers for his contributions to the industry in the form of the MIN Online 21 Most Intriguing People in Media 2011, was appointed to the Global list of Top Ten Mobile Thinkers (2011) by influential mobile industry body DotMobi, and was named one of the 40 Most Influential People in New Zealand Telecommunications (2004, 2005).
 His startups have also been honoured as one of 100 Brilliant Companies by Entrepreneur.com in 2010.

 He has also held the positions of Global board director – Global Secretary Mobile Marketing Association (2009 – 2010), Executive board member – North America Mobile Marketing Association (2012 – 2012) and Founding Executive board director – Asia Pacific Chapter Treasurer, Secretary Mobile Marketing Association (January 2007 – 2010).
 He has served on the iMedia Breakthrough Summit 2012 – Advisory Board & Judging Panel and the iMedia Agency Summit 2012 – Advisory Board (2012).

 Other Ventures

-Geoffrey is currently working with the start-up and investment community in the US and Greater China to further the advancement of disruptive technologies and platforms.
+Geoffrey is working with the start-up and investment community in the US and Greater China to further the advancement of disruptive technologies and platforms.
 He is an active founder, investor, and advisor to numerous startups including his role as Co-founder of Australasia's leading mobile advertising agency, Snakk Media (NZX:SNK) successfully listed on the New Zealand stock exchange in 2013 and now in voluntary administration.
 In addition, he is a Founding General Partner of China Scot Fund (2013) which is an early stage investment and consulting practice focused on advancing disruptive digital technology, investor to IMRSV (2013 NYC), investor to Booktrack (2011 Greater New York City Area), investor and advisor to We&Co (2011 Greater Atlanta Area), advisor to Media & Marketing Technology Council in Manhattan (2011) and a limited partner and advisor to Eniac Ventures (2010 New York).